 Nigellin® Onyx Black Seed Oil Extract is an herbal supplement standardized to 5% of the treasured bioactive thymoquinone molecule.
-Expertly created with the best and most eco-friendly extraction process using no chemical solvents, our black seed oil extract contains the highest amount of thymoquinone and more antioxidants over the leading competitors’ extracts. (ref)(ref)*
+Expertly created with the best and most eco-friendly extraction process using no chemical solvents, our black seed oil extract contains the highest amount of thymoquinone over the leading competitors’ extracts. (ref)(ref)*

 Nigellin® Black Seed Oil Extract Benefits

-- Supports healthy immune system function (ref)*
+- Supports balanced immune system function (ref)*

 - Supports cardiovascular health and healthy blood pressure (ref)*

 - Supports liver health (ref)*

 Nigella sativa (also known as Black Caraway Seed, Black Seed Oil, and Kalonji) is a prized flowering plant which produces black seeds containing a powerful bioactive molecule called thymoquinone (1).

 The Nigella sativa plant is part of the Ranunculaceae family which is native to southwest Asia and has been grown and cultivated in North Africa and Europe for over 2000 years (2)(4).

 Its seeds contain a variety of constituents and fatty acids, but its’ thymoquinone has been isolated as its primary bioactive ingredient.
 The black seeds of the N. sativa plant have been used as a pungent spice and condiment, and the oil pressed from the seeds has been used as a folkloric remedy or as cosmetic oil for the skin and hair (2)(1).